-Our Board of Directors held nine meetings during 2017.
-During certain meetings of our Board of Directors, the independent directors also met separately in executive sessions without management present to discuss various matters, including our performance and the performance of PRCM
+Our Board of Directors held 12 meetings during 2018.
+During certain meetings of our Board of Directors, the independent directors also met separately in executive sessions without management present to discuss various matters, including our performance and the performance of PRCM Advisers.
+During 2018, our Audit Committee held nine meetings; our Compensation Committee held six meetings; our Nominating and Corporate Governance Committee held two meetings; and our Risk

-Advisers.
-During 2017, our Audit Committee held eight meetings; our Compensation Committee held six meetings; our Nominating and Corporate Governance Committee held two meetings; and our Risk Oversight Committee held two meetings.
-Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board and all committees on which he or she served during 2017.
+Oversight Committee held two meetings.
+Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board and all committees on which he or she served during 2018.
 Although we do not have a policy on director attendance at our annual meetings of stockholders, directors are encouraged to attend all annual meetings.
-Each of our then-current directors attended our annual meeting of stockholders held in May 2017.
+Each of our then-current directors attended our virtual annual meeting of stockholders held in May 2018.